joclement/gdpr-transparency-tracing/benchmark/README.md

 ```

 ### Perform
-Perform benchmark for case 2 by doing this on the instance/AWS:
+Perform benchmark for case 3 by doing this on the instance/AWS:
 ```
 git checkout -t origin/no-personal-data-juri make aws
 ```

+and this on the benchmark server:
+1. check IP of you server instance
+1. edit IP address in the Makefile
+1. run`make benchmark1`, `make benchmark2`, `make benchmark3`, `make benchmark4`